shea256/emojicoding/README.md

 # Emojicoding

-WARNING: This library is not extensively tested, so please use at your own risk.
-Alternatively, feel free to help out expanding on the test suite.
+**WARNING: This library is not extensively tested, so please use at your own risk.
+Alternatively, feel free to help out by expanding on the test suite.**

 ### About